 A Huey helicopter can cost anywhere between $150,000 to $3 million.

-Huey helicopters were very popular in the 1980s, but their popularity has waned since then.
+Huey helicopters were very popular in the 1980s, and were one of the most used helicopters in the Vietnam War, but their popularity has waned since then.

 Having said that, they are still used today in a variety of capacities, though most Huey helicopters currently in use are just old choppers from the twentieth century.